Mary Costa: Concert performances

-Jacqueline Kennedy asked her to sing at a memorial service for her husband, U.S. President John F. Kennedy, from the Los Angeles Sports Arena in 1963.
-At the memorial concert, Costa sang "Libera Me" from Giuseppe Verdi's Requiem under the baton of conductor Zubin Mehta.
-She sang for the inaugural concert of the John F. Kennedy Center for the Performing Arts in 1971.
-In 1972, she starred in the Metro-Goldwyn-Mayer feature The Great Waltz, depicting the life of Johann Strauss II.
-Additional movie credits include The Big Caper (1957) and Marry Me Again (1953).
+In 1963 Jacqueline Kennedy asked Costa to sing at a memorial service for her husband, U.S. President John F. Kennedy, from the Los Angeles Sports Arena.
+At the memorial concert, she sang the "Libera Me" from Giuseppe Verdi's Requiem under the baton of conductor Zubin Mehta.
+In collaboration with the United States Department of State, Costa gave concert tours of Russia in 1965 and 1970.
+In 1969 she appeared at the Chicago Auditorium; recreating a program sung by Adelina Patti for the inauguration of that theatre.
+In 1971 she sang for the inaugural concert of the John F. Kennedy Center for the Performing Arts.
+On April 10, 1973 Costa sang at the White House for the state dinner given by American president Richard Nixon for Singapore's prime minister Lee Kuan Yew.
+In October 1977 she returned to Carnegie Hall to sing in the Richard Tucker Memorial Gala.